Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-Let us turn now to case ii); taking a vorticity-free congruence of observers (i.e., $\vec{\omega}=\vec{H}=0$), the Einstein Eqs.~(\ref{eq:DivG1+3})-(\ref{eq:SpaceSpace1+3}) can be written as, respectively, In this regime, $\tilde{R}$ and $\tilde{R}_{ij}$ are, respectively, the 3-D Ricci scalar and tensor of the hypersurfaces orthogonal to $u^{\alpha}$.
-Eq.~(\ref{eq:R00Hyp}) is known in the framework of the ADM formalism \cite{ADM,Gourgoulhon,BaumgarteShapiro} as the {}``Hamiltonian constrain''.
-Since this equation is the tetrad time-time component of Eq.~(\ref{eq:EinsteinField}a), it can either be directly obtained from the latter by noting that, when $\omega^{\alpha}=0$, $K_{(\alpha\beta)}$ is the extrinsic curvature of the hypersurfaces orthogonal to the congruence, and employing the scalar Gauss equation (e.g.~Eq.~(2.95) of \cite{Gourgoulhon}); or from Eq.~(\ref{eq:DivG1+3}) above, computing $R=R_{\hat{i}\hat{j}}-R_{\hat{0}\hat{0}}$ from Eqs.~(\ref{eq:R00}), (\ref{eq:R0i}) (with $\vec{H}=\vec{0}$), substituting in (\ref{eq:DivG1+3}), and then using (\ref{eq:EinsteinField}a) to eliminate $R$.
-Eq.~(\ref{eq:R0iHyp}) follows directly from Eq.~(\ref{eq:CurlH}) by making $\vec{H}=\vec{0}$, and is known as the {}``momentum constrain'' \cite{Gourgoulhon,BaumgarteShapiro}.
-The space-space Eq.~(\ref{eq:RijHyp}) is the dynamical equation for extrinsic curvature, corresponding to writing in tetrad components e.g.~Eq.~(3.42) of \cite{Gourgoulhon}; in order to obtain one from the other, one notes that $G_{\alpha}=-(1/N)\tilde{\nabla}_{\alpha}N$, where $N$ is the lapse factor \cite{Gourgoulhon}.
-Eqs.~(\ref{eq:R00Hyp}), (\ref{eq:R0iHyp}) have now little resemblance to their \emph{physical} electromagnetic counterparts (\ref{eq:DivE1+3})-(\ref{eq:CurlB3}) (for $\vec{H}=\vec{B}=\vec{0}$); but in this framework a different (purely \emph{formal}) analogy is sometimes drawn (e.g.~\cite{BaumgarteShapiro}): a parallelism between Eqs.~(\ref{eq:R00Hyp}), (\ref{eq:R0iHyp}) and the two electromagnetic constrains (for Lorentz frames in flat spacetime) $\partial_{i}E^{i}=4\pi\rho_{c}$ and $\partial_{i}B^{i}=0$, and between the ADM evolution equations for $K_{(ij)}$ and for the spatial metric, written in a coordinate system adapted to the foliation (e.g.~Eqs.~(4.63)-(4.64) of \cite{Gourgoulhon}), and the dynamical equations for the curls of $\vec{B}$ and $\vec{E}$.
+This regime corresponds to case (i) discussed in Sec. \ref{sub:The-derivative-operator}; thus $\tilde{\nabla}_{i}$ are covariant derivatives with respect to the metric $h_{ij}$ induced on the hypersurfaces $\Sigma_{t}$ orthogonal to $u^{\alpha}$, and $\tilde{R}$ and $\tilde{R}_{ij}$ are, respectively, their 3-D Ricci scalar and tensor.
+Eq.~(\ref{eq:R00Hyp}) is known in the framework of the ADM formalism \cite{ADM,Gourgoulhon,BaumgarteShapiro} as the ``Hamiltonian constraint''.
+Since this equation is the tetrad time-time component of Eq.~(\ref{eq:EinsteinField}a), it can either be directly obtained from the latter by noting that, when $\omega^{\alpha}=0$, $K_{(\alpha\beta)}$ is the extrinsic curvature of the hypersurfaces orthogonal to the congruence, and employing the scalar Gauss equation (e.g.~Eq.~(2.95) of \cite{Gourgoulhon}); or from Eq.~(\ref{eq:DivG1+3}) above, computing $R=R_{\ \hat{i}}^{\hat{i}}-R_{\hat{0}\hat{0}}$ from Eqs.~(\ref{eq:R00}), (\ref{eq:R0i}) (with $\vec{H}=\vec{0}$), substituting into (\ref{eq:DivG1+3}), and then using (\ref{eq:EinsteinField}a) to eliminate $R$.
+Eq.~(\ref{eq:R0iHyp}) follows directly from Eq.~(\ref{eq:CurlH}) by making $\vec{H}=\vec{0}$, and is known as the ``momentum constraint'' \cite{Gourgoulhon,BaumgarteShapiro}.
+The space-space Eq.~(\ref{eq:RijHyp}) is the dynamical equation for the extrinsic curvature.
+It can be put in the usual forms in the literature as follows: 1) noting from Eq.
+(3.17) of \cite{Gourgoulhon} that $G_{\alpha}=-(1/N)\tilde{\nabla}_{\alpha}N$, where $N$ is the lapse function; 2) noting that, since $\Gamma_{\hat{0}\hat{j}}^{\hat{i}}=\Omega_{\ \hat{j}}^{\hat{i}}=0$, $\dot{K}_{(\hat{i}\hat{j})}=\nabla_{\mathbf{u}}K_{(\hat{i}\hat{j})}$, and then using \footnote{Our conventions relate to the ones in \cite{Gourgoulhon} by identifying our $\{K_{(ij)},\theta\}$ with $\{-K_{ij},-K\}$ therein. } Eq.~(3.42) of \cite{Gourgoulhon} to express this in terms of the Lie derivative $\mathcal{L}_{\mathbf{m}}K_{(\hat{i}\hat{j})}$ along the ``normal evolution vector'' $\mathbf{m}=N\mathbf{u}$, obtaining Eq.
+(4.17) of \cite{Gourgoulhon}, or in terms of $\mathcal{L}_{\mathbf{m}+\bm{\beta}}K_{(\hat{i}\hat{j})}$, for some suitable \emph{spatial} ``shift'' vector $\bm{\beta}$ $(\beta^{\alpha}u_{\alpha}=0)$, leading to the best known ``ADM'' form Eq.
+(4.64) of \cite{Gourgoulhon}.
+Eqs.~(\ref{eq:R00Hyp})-(\ref{eq:R0iHyp}) have little resemblance to their \emph{physical} electromagnetic counterparts (\ref{eq:DivE1+3})-(\ref{eq:CurlB3}) (for $\vec{H}=\vec{B}=\vec{0}$); but in this framework a different (purely \emph{formal}) analogy is sometimes drawn (e.g.~\cite{BaumgarteShapiro}): a parallelism between Eqs.~(\ref{eq:R00Hyp})-(\ref{eq:R0iHyp}) and the two electromagnetic constraints (for Lorentz frames in flat spacetime) $\partial_{i}E^{i}=4\pi\rho_{c}$ and $\partial_{i}B^{i}=0$, and between the ADM evolution equations for $K_{(ij)}$ and for the spatial metric, written in a coordinate system adapted to the foliation (e.g.~Eqs.~(4.63)-(4.64) of \cite{Gourgoulhon}), and the dynamical equations for the curls of $\vec{B}$ and $\vec{E}$.